Google and Nest reunite in push to add AI to every gadget

 A rocky tenure

-When Nest was founded in 2011, it was a novel enterprise from a leader with a storied pedigree.
-Nest cofounder and former CEO Tony Fadell is known as the Godfather of the iPod, after playing a key role developing the seminal music player with Steve Jobs.
-After leaving Apple in 2010, Fadell and cofounder Matt Rogers focused on reinventing another market.
+When Nest appeared in 2011, it was a novel enterprise from a leader with a storied pedigree.
+Nest co-founder and former CEO Tony Fadell became known as the Godfather of the iPod after he played a key role, with Steve Jobs, in developing the seminal music player.
+Following Fadell's departure from Apple in 2010, he and Nest co-founder Matt Rogers focused on reinventing another market.
 The answer: a smart remake of home thermostats.
-The idea was to create a whole suite of forgotten household product reimagined for the internet era.
+The idea was to create a whole suite of forgotten household products that had been reimagined for the internet era.
 The startup announced its second product, the Nest Protect smoke detector, in 2013.

 In 2014, Google bought Nest.
 That was, in part, to inject the search giant with some of the product magic Fadell brought with him from Apple.
 But Nest's tenure at Google has been rocky.
 There was public drama after Nest paid $555 million for Dropcam, maker of the security camera it eventually turned into the Nest Cam.
 After the buyout, Dropcam CEO Greg Duffy left the company and has since called the acquisition a "mistake."
 Under Nest, more than 50 Dropcam employees resigned.
-Duffy claims Dropcam's product road map was derailed.
+Duffy has said Dropcam's product roadmap was derailed.

 When Google created Alphabet in August 2015, Nest became its own division, alongside other units including Google, the moonshot factory X and health tech company Verily.